gentritabazi/laradeploy/readme.md

 **Laradeploy** offers you to automate deployment using a GitHub webhook.

-Make a **git push** to GitHub deploy the new modifications to a remote server.
+Simple and fast just make a **git push** to GitHub deploy the new modifications to a remote server.

 You can configure which branch this package pulls from.